simcesplatform/Platform-Manager/README.md

 ## Setup

-instructions for starting a local MongoDB instance for the use of the logging system can be found at [https://git.ain.rd.tut.fi/procemplus/logwriter/-/tree/master/mongodb](https://git.ain.rd.tut.fi/procemplus/logwriter/-/tree/master/mongodb).

 To build the required Docker images, to make the needed static files available, and to start the background processes:

 ```bash